These departures have been cancelled due to uncertainties of travel during the COVID-19 pandemic.

 Walk among vineyards and olive groves through the region St Francis loved, stopping at key sites in his life.
 See where he heard his call to poverty, where he spoke to the Pope, where he received his vision and look at a letter written in his own hand.
 Visit serene lakes and enjoy mountain vistas, then feel the mists of the thundering waters of the largest human-made waterfall.
 When it is all over, arrive at the incomparable Eternal City of Rome to enjoy an unforgettable pilgrimage made more real because you walked to get there.
-Three 2020 departures: May 9-23, September 21-October 5, and October 6-20.
+Two 2020 departures: September 21-October 5, and October 6-20.

 - Day 1 – Gather, overnight in Assisi (optional Assisi tour).The beautiful hometown of St. Francis is one of the most beloved pilgrim sites in all the world.

 - Day 2 – Assisi to Spello (easier: 13.8km/8.6miles; harder: 17.6km/10.9miles) –The climb on Assisi’s Mount Subasio offers spectacular views of the Tiber River Valley.
 Choose this for its views or stay below in the easier and still scenic route among olive groves.

 - Day 3 – Spello to Trevi (19.1km/11.9miles) – Onto the valley floor now, enter Foligno, where Francis sold his father’s cloth to raise money to rebuild the Church of San Damiano then climb to delightful Trevi famous for its beautiful views.